 My broad research focus is on global health equity and justice.
 More specifically, my teaching and research interests concern entanglements of social difference (particularly racial, sexual, national and religious), inequality, citizenship, education, research methods, social experiences of health and illness, and science and technology studies (STS).
 I have worked in Australia, Singapore and the USA, in diverse environments including UNSW Sydney, Western Sydney University, Swinburne University, the University of Tasmania, the Lien Centre for Social Innovation (Singapore Management University) and Harvard University, and my work has been published in a range of peer-reviewed and media publications.

-I completed my PhD through the Centre for Social Research in Health at the University of New South Wales, and have an interdisciplinary academic background in human rights (MA in Human Rights Studies; Columbia University, USA), religion (MTS Women, Gender, Sexuality and Religion; Harvard University, USA) and evaluation (Graduate Certificate of Evaluation; University of Melbourne, Australia), and am undergoing training in health sciences (Open University, UK).
+I completed my PhD through the Centre for Social Research in Health at the University of New South Wales, and have an interdisciplinary academic background in human rights (MA in Human Rights Studies; Columbia University, USA), religion (MTS Women, Gender, Sexuality and Religion; Harvard University, USA) and evaluation (Graduate Certificate of Evaluation; University of Melbourne, Australia), and am undergoing training in law (Nottingham Law School, Nottingham Trent University).
 Currently, I also serve as Assistant Editor at the Culture, Health and Sexuality journal, and am an Associate at the Australian Human Rights Institute and an Associate Fellow with Advance HE.

 Feel free to send me a message to connect.
 I’m very much looking forward to hearing from you.